Weak cartesian properties of simplicial sets: Completeness and exactness properties

 \begin{thm} Let $X$ be a simplicial set. \begin{enumerate} \item $\Ex(X)$ contains all concrete pushouts if and only if it contains the squares below left. \item $\Ex(X)$ contains all pushouts if and only if it contains the squares below left and center left. \item $\Ex(X)$ contains all balanced squares if and only if it contains the squares below left, center right, and right. \end{enumerate}

 \end{thm}

-\begin{proof} For the ``only if'' directions, note that the squares above left are both concrete pushouts and balanced, the center left square is a pushout, and the remaining three squares are balanced.
+\begin{proof} For the ``only if'' directions, note that for all $a,b$ the square above left is both a concrete pushout and balanced, the center left square is a pushout, and the left, center right, and right squares are balanced.
 We now consider the ``if'' direction.

 $\Ex(X)$ is closed under composition, so if it is also closed under $\vee$ by containing the squares above left, it contains all (concrete) pushouts if and only if it contains the generators of (concrete) pushouts under $\vee$ and composition.
 By \Cref{lem:basic_decompose}, for concrete pushouts these generators are all trivial squares or pushouts of codegeneracies which are automatically in $\Ex(X)$, and for general pushouts they additionally contain the square above center left, proving the first two claims.